Andrew-Ih/Andrew-Ih/README.md

 ## Hi there 👋 I'm Andrew Iheanacho

-I am a Fourth year student at the University of Manitoba pursuing a Bachelor of Science Honours degree in Computer Science.
+I am a Fourth year student at the University of Manitoba pursuing a Bachelor of Science Honours degree in Computer Science - (Co-op).
 Expected graduation, Fall 2026.

 I am a software developer who likes combining my technical knowledge with design to make beautiful and efficient applications.
 My goal is to build scalable and efficient software while providing engaging and flawless user experiences.